fuyimin96/fuyimin96.github.io/_pages/about.md

 - *2022.06*: &nbsp;🎉 One paper is accepted to PRCV 2022. (oral)

 # 📝 Publications

+- Reason and Discovery: A New Paradigm for Open Set Recognition
+<br>**Yimin Fu**, Zhunga Liu, Jialin Lyu.
+<br>IEEE Transactions on Pattern Analysis and Machine Intelligence, 2025.

 - Orientational Distribution Learning with Hierarchical Spatial Attention for Open Set Recognition
 <br>Zhunga Liu, **Yimin Fu**, Quan Pan, Zuowei Zhang. (co-authored with supervisor)